 Clearly not everyone will have a ‘butter birth’ and it shouldn’t be held up as some sort of ‘birth goals’ to put pressure on mums-to-be, either.

-Every labour is different and comes with its own set of circumstances and challenges.
-All births are significant in their own unique ways.
+Every labour is different and comes with its own set of circumstances, challenges and sometimes, trauma.
+And all births are significant in their own unique ways.

 That said, these ‘buttery’ uncomplicated births are an interesting phenomenon … and definitely a relief and a blessing for birthing mums and the midwives who attend them.